DeepakMishra99/IrisClassifier/README.md

 </ul>

 <h2>Model Description</h2>
 <p>We have used a <strong>Decision Tree Classifier</strong> from the <code>scikit-learn</code> library to train this model.
-The model has achieved an accuracy of 97% on the test dataset.
+The model has achieved an accuracy of<strong> 97% </strong> on the test dataset.
 Below is an example of how the model can be used to classify iris species.</p>

 <h3>Libraries Used</h3>
 <ul>